arbrim/nest-multi-agent/README.md

 # NestJS Multi-Agent Translation Example

+## Just haning around with AI using nestjs...

 A simple multi-agent demonstration using NestJS and the OpenAI API to translate English text to Albanian.
 It has two agents:
 - **TranslatorAgent:** Responsible for making OpenAI API calls and translating from English to Albanian.